DankoOfficial/DankoOfficial/README.md

 - 🛠️ Focused on creating automation tools and efficient solutions
 - 🎓 Currently pursuing a degree in Computer Science
 - 📚 Always learning and exploring new technologies to improve my skills
-- 💬 Let's connect and discuss tech, automation, or anything related to backend development!
+- 💬 Do not be afraid to message me :)

 ### Languages & Tools: